When to Call Midwife in Labor

 Heathy to medical providers and hospitals means a mom and baby who are alive without any serious unstable conditions that need immediate or ongoing attention.
 They are not often concerned with long term effects of their treatment - even medical ones like the disruption of the microbiome from antibiotics - especially concerning when overused and unnecessary, or the short and long term harmful impact of early cord clamping.
 They are not concerned with the traumatic impact of their type of treatment on mother or baby.
 Over 45% of mamas in US experience birth trauma - PTSD from their birth experience and how they were treated.
 I discuss this in depth for mom and babies in my Natural Birth Secrets book 2nd edition.

 If this is your only goal YOU are selling yourself short.
 A live mother and baby without obvious concerning physical complications is baseline, but what about the bigger and long term picture of real health of your mind, body, heart & spirit, the health of your family?
 What about your experience - is it deeply positive, respectful, empowering, beautiful, sacred, personal, one you will love and treasure forever even if challenging?
 Do you feel heard, respected, supported?
 Do you feel safe, comfortable, free to labor as you want?
 Do you get full informed consent and your decisions and choices honored?
 Was your partner involved in a meaningful way?
 This is the most important day of your life - let it be fully and truly healthy and absolutely glorious.
-Make this happen with my Guide to Pregnancy, Birth and Postpartum.
+Make this happen with my comprehensive online Love Your Birth prep course Guide to Pregnancy, Birth and Postpartum.
 And compliment it with my Natural Birth Secrets Birth second edition - where I go into both of these topics in more depth, along with the research, and the safety and better outcomes from homebirth with midwives in the healthy population.

 I’ve taken everything I’ve learned, trained, and supported women locally for over 28 years in my private practice and I’ve poured all of my love, passion, knowledge, and experience into creating something truly special for you… my new and updated Pregnancy, Birth & Postpartum Guides.
-Same Beloved Content Plus Over 40 Added Bonus Videos!
+Same Beloved Content Plus Over 20 Added Bonus Videos!
 Buy Here Now!

 They can be used via the mobile App or on your desktop!
 It’s the most up to date combination of Love Your Birth and Walk With Anne for Mamas online courses at a cheaper price!
 And they have an option for direct access to me for your questions and concerns!!